Counting collisions in random circuit sampling for benchmarking quantum computers: Conclusions and outlook

 From a theoretical point of view, the analysis introduced in this work can be further extended and deepened in many directions.
 For example, we highlight some open questions and open problems:

-\begin{itemize} \item The collision volume (CV) test, if applied on a single device, can be easily decieved by a ``dishonest'' machine.
-For example, a trivial classical device which always outputs the same bitstring would artificially pass the CV test.
+\begin{enumerate} \item The collision volume (CV) test, if applied on a single device, can be easily deceived by a ``dishonest'' machine.
+For example, a trivial classical device that always outputs the same bitstring would artificially pass the CV test.
 The cross-collision volume (XCV) test defined in Sec.~\ref{sec:cross-collisions} seems much more difficult to spoof, unless both Alice and Bob agree on a cheating strategy.
 Is it possible to give a rigorous proof of this fact?
-Can Alice verify, by running a cross-collision test, that Bob has a good quantum computer without trusting him?
+Can Alice rigorously certify, by running a cross-collision test, that Bob has a good quantum computer without trusting him?

+\item How sensitive are collision benchmarks to different types of errors?
+For example, systematic coherent errors such as miscalibration of gates are undetectable by counting collisions on a single device, since a wrong pure random state gives the same collision statistics as the correct pure random state.
+On the other hand, coherent errors are detectable by the cross-collision test applied on two independent devices, since different random pure states yield a small cross-collision anomaly (see Fig.~\ref{fig:anomaly_x}).
+This fact suggests that, by comparing the number of local and cross-collisions, one may even deduce the relative impact between coherent and incoherent errors.

 \item In this work we assumed the possibility of preparing Haar-random quantum states.
 In practice, however, one can only run random circuits of polynomial depth, which are known to generate good but not perfect approximations of Haar-random states.
-What happens to the results derived in this work if we consider feasible random circuits instead of ideal Haar-random states?\\
+What happens to the results derived in this work if we consider feasible random circuits instead of ideal Haar-random states?
+On a similar vein, can we safely replace the Haar-random distribution with a unitary $t$-design?\\

-\item The validation approach based on quantum collisions has a (quantum) sampling cost of the order of $2^{n/2}$ and zero classical computing cost.
+\item Is it possible to apply similar benchmarks to random states that are subject to constraints, e.g. symmetries, in order to have a more peaked output distribution and therefore a larger quantum collision anomaly?
+Taking this question to the extreme limit, one can consider the recently proposed class of randomized circuits having the output distribution highly peaked on a specific random bitstring \cite{aaronson2024verifiable}.
+What is the physical meaning of collisions and cross-collisions in this case?
+For a small number of samples, most collisions will trivially come from the peak bitstring, but what happens if we increase the number of shots? \item The validation approach based on quantum collisions has a (quantum) sampling cost of the order of $2^{n/2}$ and zero classical computing cost.
 Beyond practical implementation aspects, is there a theoretical asymptotic advantage in the total number of (quantum and classical) operations, compared to other benchmarking methods such as QV \cite{cross2019validating, blume2020volumetric, baldwin2022re} or XEB \cite{boixo2018characterizing, aaronson2019classical}?